The NSW RFS corporate governance arrangements are set out in our Corporate Governance Statement.

 (1) The NSW Rural Fire Service has the following functions:

-(c) to carry out such other functions as may be assigned to it by or under this or any other Act,
+(i) To carry out such other functions as may be assigned to it by or under this or any other Act, or by the State Emergency Operations Controller or the Minister,

 (2) The functions of the Service are to be exercised in accordance with the State Emergency and Rescue Management Act 1989 and, in particular, with the requirements under the State Emergency Management Plan or any state of emergency under that Act.